Computer-Kurzweil/computer_kurzweil/cyclic-cellular-automaton/README.md

 ## Abstract
 The cyclic cellular automaton is a cellular automaton rule developed by David Griffeath and studied by several other cellular automaton researchers.

-In this system, each cell remains unchanged until some neighboring cell has a modular value exactly one unit larger than that of the cell itself, at which point it copies its neighbor's value.
+In this system, each cellConf remains unchanged until some neighboring cellConf has a modular value exactly one unit larger than that of the cellConf itself, at which point it copies its neighbor's value.

 One-dimensional cyclic cellular automata can be interpreted as systems of interacting particles, while cyclic cellular automata in higher dimensions exhibit complex spiraling behavior.